sultanashrabonti/Login-and-register-using-node.js-and-mongodb/README.md

 Node.js and npm (node package manager) installed on your machine

-A MongoDB database set up and running
+A MongoDB database set up and running.

 ### Installation
 Clone the repository to your local machine.